techthoughts2/PSGalleryExplorer/README.md

 - Compliments existing tools like `Find-Module` to provide another way to explore modules on the PowerShell Gallery.
 - Identify up-and-coming or trending modules by comparing search results including and excluding popular and corporate modules
 - PSGalleryExplorer provides a detailed, informative output of module results to help you quickly identify prime candidates for further exploration.
+- `Find-ModuleByCommand` allows users to search for modules based on a specific command name, even if the module is not installed locally, providing a quick and easy way to locate modules containing the desired functionality.

 ## Getting Started